HousedHorse/3008-midterm/andy_notes.md

 ### Interaction design
+- Designing interactive products to support the way people communicate in their everyday and working lives

+### Advantages of involving users in the design process.
+- Get user feedback from users that actually will use your product
+- Users becomes stakeholder (Invested in the application doing well)

+### Specifying usability goals and using them in testing.
+- Effectiveness
+- Efficient
+- Safety
+- Utility
+- Learnability
+- Memorability
+- SULEEM

+### Common Design Principles
+- Feeback
+- Affordance
+- Constraint
+- Visibility

+### Questionaire

+#### Pros
+- Measure system usability
+- Background requirement research

+#### Cons
+- Order of the questions matter

+### Questionnaire Question Types

+#### Likert
+- Scale from strongly disagree to agree

+#### Semantic Scale
+- One side is easy to on side is hard to use

+#### Reversed Questions
+- Get rid of aquiesence bias

+### Observation

+#### Simple
+- Ask the user to do an action and observe

+#### Think-Aloud
+- User goes through the task and thinks out loud

+#### Co-discovery
+- When you get to people to complete a task and they talk out loud

+### Interviews

+#### Unstructured
+- Talk out loud
+- Alot of data to analyse

+#### Structured
+- Close ended
+- Planned
+- Equally effective as a questionaire

+#### Semi-structure
+- Planned and has the ability to probe

+### Types of user studies

+#### Lab-bases
+- Controlled in Labs
+- Controlled conditions
+- Lacks real word application

+#### Field Base
+- In the real world
+- Valuable data
+- Takes a long time to conduct and parse

+#### Web based studies
+- Gather data from online sources
+- Cost effective
+- More natural setting
+- May be difficult to get consent
+- More natural setting but is uncontrolled

+#### Crowd source study
+- Quickly gather large amounts of data
+- Collect data through large crowdsourcing website

+### Usability Testing
+- Improve product
+- Procedure planned
+- Results inform design

+### Usability reseach
+- Discover knowledge
+- Many participants
+- Scientific reports

+### Beteen subjects
+- Use different subjects for experiment

+### Within Subjects
+- Same subject for the experiments

+### Novelty Effects
+- This study is cool

+### Hawtthorne
+- Better perform well in this study

+### Observer expectancy effect
+- I'm being watched, I better do this right

 ### Mental Model
   - A cognitive framework that explains someone's thought process about how something works in the real world.
 A gooe model will help users reason better.